mslonina/Mechanic/examples/UserGuide.md

                   [CURRENT POOL]

                   The pool consists of tasks.
-Each pool may have different storage and different number of tasks.
+Each pool may have different storage, runtime configuration and different number of tasks.
 Each pool is aware of previous pools and has access to their data.
 You may use this knowledge as the power at your fingers.

                     `- Storage()
                         All nodes invoke the Storage() hook.
 The master node prepares